ffund/intro-ml-tss21/slides/9-deep-neural-nets.md

 The network "learns fastest" when the gradient is large.
 When the sigmoid "saturates", it "kills" the neuron!

-Same issue with tanh, although that is slightly better - its output is centered at zero, and its gradient has.
+Same issue with tanh, although that is slightly better - its output is centered at zero, and its gradient has a larger max.

 (There is also an analagous "exploding gradient" problem when large gradients are propagated back through the network.)